clarino/corona/README.md

 *korona-freq.csv* = frequency list of items, ordered by decreasing frequency

-*korona-compounds.csv* = new types by date of first occurrence, also including source
+*korona-compounds.csv* = types by date of first occurrence, also including source

 These character separated files have TAB as field separator.